Douglas County, Washington

 Brief timeline of the history of Douglas County, Washington:

-This timeline provides a condensed summary of the historical journey of Douglas County, Washington.
+This timeline provides a concise overview of the key events in the history of Douglas County, Washington.